 - You can require mobile users to enter the passcode only after a specified period of time has elapsed since they last entered the passcode.
 This avoids requiring end users who send the Syncplicity app to the background from having to re-enter the passcode every time they bring the app back to the foreground.
 If this option is not checked, users are not prompted to enter a passcode after a specific amount of time, but they do have to re-enter the passcode when bringing the Syncplicity app from the background to the foreground.

-NOTE: If you are using an MDM, such as AirWatch or MobileIron, to manage the mobile devices, you should either disable the mobile passcode enforcement policy or set the remote wipe and re-enter values to be greater than the ones set in the MDM system.
+If you are using an MDM, such as AirWatch or MobileIron, to manage the mobile devices, you should disable the mobile passcode enforcement policy or set the remote wipe and re-enter values to be greater than the ones set in the MDM system.

 By default, users on mobile devices can open files in third party applications installed on their mobile devices.
 This allows for the most flexibility as an end user but introduces the ability for data leakage to occur.
 For extra security and safety, disallow this feature and require that Syncplicity mobile clients disallow opening files in third party applications.
-In addition, this policy also prevents users from opening Syncplicity content while within another app, such as the Microsoft Office apps.
+In addition, the open-in policy also prevents users from opening Syncplicity content while within another app, such as the Microsoft Office apps.

-NOTE: This policy does not apply when users upload content into their Syncplicity account from within another app.
+This policy does not apply when users upload content into their Syncplicity account from within another app.